yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 While add-ons like uBlock Origin can block many of these consent dialogs, sites sometimes don't work unless consent is given to store cookies - simply hiding the dialog may not work.
 That is where **I don't care about cookies** comes into play - it can automatically accept the cookie dialogs (accepting either the necessary cookie categories, or all of them - depending on whatever is easier for the developer), making the site usable without the user having to do anything.

-While I haven't used this add-on, it seems really useful for the EU crowd -- I know that when I encounter these dialogs, it is always annoying, because no matter which options I choose, they are never persisted since I [drop cookies]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) whenever I restart Firefox.
+While I haven't used this add-on previously, it seems really useful for the EU crowd -- I know that whenever I encounter these dialogs, it is always annoying, because no matter which options I choose, they are never persisted since I [drop cookies]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) whenever I restart Firefox.

 Testing here was pretty uneventful.
 While the add-ons settings page isn't formatted to fit on mobile screens, it is usable.
 Browsing to [Le Monde](https://www.lemonde.fr) and [El Mundo](https://www.elmundo.es) correctly hid the cookie dialogs.
 Using the toolbar button on pages allowed me to disable the add-on on the current domain, and deleting cookies for the domain then showed me the cookie dialog, as I expected.